Populations Served: Adult and Dislocated Workers, Employers

 Employee (Client) Benefits

-- Direct training from experienced employees on how to perform the job, specific to the employer’s requirements
+- Direct training from experienced employees on how to perform a new job

-- The ability to earn while they learn, allowing them to continue to meet their financial obligations
+- The ability to earn while they learn

 - Monthly feedback on performance